eliashyde/gghat/README.md

 How, then, might we mitigate the negative effects of an abbreviated y-axis?
 We could plot only the differences between groups, allowing us to start our y-axis at zero while also limiting it to a reasonable range.
-In doing so, though, we would lose contextualizing information—namely, the raw values.
+In doing so, though, we would lose contextualizing information — namely, the raw values.
 Or instead of bars, we could plot points, which visually retain only relative position and thus do not suffer from non-zero baselines.
 But Witt argues that points do not cater to the principles of grouping, failing to “facilitate the perceptual grouping of pairs” (Witt, 2019b).
 Of course, we could connect the grouped points with lines, but this isn’t ideal either because lines imply continuous variables; they are less suited for discrete data (Zacks & Tversky, 1999).

 Witt explains that comparative bar graphs need not fall by the wayside, at least not entirely; they need only be redesigned.
 Rather than